aimacode/aima-julia/README.md

 * 4 spaces, not tabs

-* Please try to follow the style conventions of the file your are modifying.
+* Please try to follow the style conventions of the file you are modifying.

 We like this [style guide](https://docs.julialang.org/en/release-0.5/manual/style-guide/).